MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/consumeoperator.md

 ## Arguments

 * *DecodeBlocks*: A constant Boolean value.
-If set to `true`, or if the request property `perftrace` is set to `true`, the `consume` operator will not just enumerate the records at its input, but actually force each value in those records to be decompressed and decoded.
+If set to `true`, or if the request property `perftrace` is set to `true`, the `consume` operator won't just enumerate the records at its input, but actually force each value in those records to be decompressed and decoded.

 The `consume` operator can be used for estimating the cost of a query without actually delivering the results back to the client.
-(The estimation is not exact for a variety of reasons; for example, `consume` is calculated distributively, so `T | consume` will not transmit the table's data between the nodes of the cluster.)
+(The estimation isn't exact for various reasons; for example, `consume` is calculated distributively, so `T | consume` won't transmit the table's data between the nodes of the cluster.)